BRIEF-Sandmartin International updates on legal proceedings

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

+* Plaintiff claimed for an injunction to restrain company to continue its proposed open offer

-* in writ plaintiff claimed for declaration that all parties have committed an offence under part xv of sfo
+* Plaintiff claimed for declaration that all parties have committed offence under section 25(1) of organized & serious crime ordinance

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)